SumoLogic/java-auto-instrumentation-operator/README.md

 * `should-auto-instrument` set to *true*
 * `auto-instrumentation-exporter` preferably set to `otlp`
 * `auto-instr-service-name` set to name the service should be presented in spans
+* `collector-host` set to host where spans need to be set

 For example: